 “The long description of Bo’s appearance stops the action,” another says.

 “Yep.”
 I write on the board, description–freezes action.

 We continue until each table has shared a craft move they’ve noticed.

 “Okay, so today during workshop, I want you to think about how you might play with freezing time in your narratives.
 Use what we talked about to help you revise the pacing in your scenes, and if you think Dumplin’ sounds good, add it to your what-to-read list.”

 Follow-Up: During that day’s workshop, I’ll confer with students and see where they might be strengthening existing moments of freezing time, or adding some brand new ones, in their narratives.

 Later, as we finish the narrative unit, we’ll return to the anchor chart we’ve been adding to and create a rubric that reflects the skills we’ve focused on, one of which will be pacing.
 I’ll also hope to see lots of students reading Dumplin’ over the coming weeks–doubling a booktalk with a craft study lesson is usually a highly effective way to get kids hooked on a book.

-Tagged: books, craft study, Craft Study, dumplin, freeze time, freezing time, julie murphy, mentor texts, Mini-lesson Monday, Mini-lesson: Writing, Narrative Writing, pacing, Shana Karnes, writing with mentors
+Tagged: books, craft study, Craft Study, dumplin, freeze time, freezing time, julie murphy, Mentor Texts, Mini-lesson Monday, Mini-lesson: Writing, Narrative, pacing, Shana Karnes, writing with mentors